-The Blake Jones Trout Derby will take place on March 15th, 2014 at the Pleasant Valley Reservoir.
+The Blake Jones Trout Derby took place on March 15th, 2014 at the Pleasant Valley Reservoir.

 Held every March since 1968, The Blake Jones Trout Derby is always held the weekend after the Fred Hall Sports Show in Long Beach.
 The site of the derby is along the Owens River, just below the Pleasant Valley Reservoir, six miles north of Bishop.